Safety Warnings

 • When operating, stand securely on the ground; do not stand on the load.

-• Refer to applicable Federal, State, or Local regulations.
+• Refer to the applicable Federal, Provincial, State, and Local regulations.

 NEVER EXCEED THE WORKING LOAD LIMIT (WLL).
 REMEMBER, ALL ASSEMBLIES ARE ONLY AS STRONG AS THEIR WEAKEST POINT, INCLUDING THE POINT OF ATTACHMENT.